ZhgChg.Li

 bestAttemptContent.attachments = [attachment]

-// Add the image attachment to the push notification
+// Add the image attachment to the notification

-// If the body is empty, use the default content "Check it out now"
+// If the body is empty, use the default text "View Now"

 contentHandler(bestAttemptContent)